-A multi-talented filmmaker with over twenty years of production experience, Joe has received numerous awards and recognitions, including:
+A multi-talented filmmaker with over thirty years of production experience, Joe has received numerous awards and recognitions, including:

 * Top 20 Music Video Directors Worldwide (Rolling Stone Book of Rock Video, 1984)